Today you'll be introduced to notes on the bass strings, work on right-hand thumb technique, and learn a new piece, First and Only.

 Practice thumb strokes by improvising on the open bass strings.

 Don't rest the fingers on the top of the guitar while using the thumb.
-Keep the fingers in a ready to play position on the treble strings.
+Keep the fingers in a ready-to-play position on the treble strings.

 Notes on the Fourth String